By Eric Vandenbroeck and

 How to manage this

-concerned-including the European Union and the Gulf states-is the principal
+with all parties concerned-including the European Union and the Gulf states-is

-challenge that faces George W. Bush's successor.
-To transcend terror and
+the principal challenge that faces George W. Bush's successor.
+To transcend

-martyrdom, and to ensure the decisive marginalization of jihadist radicalism,
+terror and martyrdom, and to ensure the decisive marginalization of jihadist

-the United States has no choice but to abandon ideology and go back to
+radicalism, the United States has no choice but to abandon ideology and go back

 For